asutosh05/sentiment_analysis_flask/README.md

 # sentiment_analysis_flask

-Add Your Twetter Keys In twitter.py and Try It
+Add Your twitter Keys In twitter.py and Try It